 Creamy Tomato Sauce Ingredients

-Using just a handful of pantry staples, this creamy tomato sauce recipe is ready in just 30 minutes.
+Using just a handful of pantry staples, creamy pasta sauce recipe is ready in just 30 minutes.
 Because this sauce is so quick, you’ll need a few key ingredients to create a deep, flavorful sauce (a feat generally reserved for long, slow-simmered Italian red sauces) – butter, cream, and the right canned tomatoes.

-- HERBS.
-Dried herbs (basil, parsley, oregano) add some depth, while fresh basil keeps the sauce bright.
+- Herbs.
+Dried herbs (basil, parsley, oregano) add depth, while fresh basil keeps the sauce bright.